Alfred Hitchcock Presents: The Young One

 sailor is Sam Hill, his father drunk can beat Joe’s time with a girl, he

-himself can outswing Hoss with a sledgehammer and work at an anvil all night
+himself can outswing Hoss with a sledge and work at an anvil all night long,

 His